-V-Ups are a great core exercise that targets the upper and lower abdominals.
-It requires you to lift the weights of your arms and legs off the ground by using only your abdominal muscles to form a V-shape.
+V-Ups is a great core exercise that targets the upper and lower abdominals.
+It requires you to simultaneously lift the weight of your arms and legs off the ground by using only your abdominal muscles to form a V-shape.
 For those that do yoga, it is similar to the boat pose.
 Think of this as a combination of sit-ups and lying leg raises, in a single movement.

 Begin by lying flat on your back with your arms extended over your head.
 Keep your feet together, toes pointed, and lift them up about 6 inches off the floor.
 Engage your core.
 This is your starting position.